I do not own either One Piece or Bleach.

 "We," the monkey, Luffy, struggled to say, "are nakama.
 We belong with each other."

-"Yes," the all said as one, revelling in the strange sensation it birthed.
+"Yes," the all said as one, reveling in the strange sensation it birthed.
+Although they were unable to escape the sensation something was missing . . .

 Their leader, their Senchou, took another look around.
 "What is this place?"